 The applicant must apply to the Court of Appeal for leave to appeal within 28 days of the judgment being appealed.
 The respondent has 14 days to file an objection.
 The Court of Appeal typically refuses permission to appeal to the Privy Council.
 Assuming this is the case, the applicant has 56 days from the date that permission is refused to apply to the Privy Council for leave to appeal.
+The applicant may make a retrospective application for an extension of time in certain circumstances (eg, because the parties have needed time to engage in settlement discussions).
 The respondent then has 28 days to file a notice of objection if it wishes to be able to participate in the application.